builtbykrit/albatross-api/README.md

    Django doesn't neccessarily have a whole lot of magic but it is pretty opinonated, so it is important to understand the design philosophy behind it before you start programming with it.

 2. Run `source ./bin/activate` before you start developing or testing.
-3. To run the API locally cd into the `albatross` directory and use  `python ./manage.py develop`
+3. To run the API locally cd into the `albatross` directory and use  `python ./manage.py runserver`
 4. To run the tests locally cd into the `albatross` directory and use `python ./manage.py test`

 ## Notes